digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-11.md

 #### Maestro V2 DT enabled (CT)
+* RabbitMQ FMU has been released for cross-platform
+* MaestroV2 is well on its way, still prototyping
+* Simon will assist with developing a plugin for calculating dependencies.

 #### Checker of FMUS (NB)
 The static checkers for FMI2 and FMI3 have not changed a great deal over Xmas, just a few minor changes as a result of discussions of the fmi-standard.
 The main work is now focussed on dynamic semantics (see above).